Bridge Loan Service

 Bridging finance can be used in residential and commercial property transactions.
 Users of bridging finance range from home buyers, home builders, barn converters, landlords, property developers and investors.

 Whether buying a property, building a property or raising funds for a refurbishment project, short-term lending can be a viable option.

 Bridging finance is also sometimes used by businesses in need of short-term funding e.g. to raise capital, meeting a business obligation or settling tax liabilities, it can help provide support in an emergency situation or allow a firm to take advantage of a business opportunity.

 How do bridging loans work?

-With a bridging loan what you get is quick finance.
-With a mortgage it could take two months before you can drawdown funds.
+Bridging finance can provide finance quickly.
+With a mortgage it could take two months before you can draw down funds.
 With a bridging loan you could have finance in 5 to 7 days.
 In some cases quicker.
 In exceptionally time constrained situations bridging loans have been known to complete in 24 hours.

 The bridging loans process

 The bridging loan process is typically as follows:

 We will establish with you what you are trying to achieve.